AdobeDocs/experience-manager-65.en/help/assets/assets-formats.md

 | XML | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; |
 | JavaScript (when configured with own delivery domain) | &minus;| &minus;| &minus;| &minus;| &minus;| &#10003; |

+>[!NOTE]
+>
+>Uploading and distributing JavaScript files may or may not be safe.
+If required, overlays can be used to prevent users from uploading JS files.

 ## Supported MIME types {#supported-mime-types}

 By default, [!DNL Experience Manager] detects the file type using the file extension. [!DNL Experience Manager] can detect it from the contents of the files.
 For latter, select [!UICONTROL Detect MIME from content] option in [!UICONTROL Day CQ DAM Mime Type Service] in the [!DNL Experience Manager] Web Console.